bem/bh/README.md

 ### jsAttrName

 `jsAttrName` allows you to set the attribute name to store the `js` field.
-Default value — `onclick`.
+Default value is `onclick`.

 ```javascript
 bh.setOptions({ jsAttrName: 'data-bem' });